Notes on Rootstocks and Scions

 Before your start consider how you will label each graft.
 It is essential to be organised because you must not get the variety name wrong.
 Be mindful that sunlight turns some ink into invisible ink and similarly sunlight will generally make plastic markers brittle after a year or so.
 Whatever you do don't attach cable ties to the plant - you'll forget they're there.

 Bind the two sections together firmly - we prefer to use breatheable Buddy Tape from Japan-concept.co.uk although other methods are available.
-Wax the end with beeswax so the scion doesn't dehydrate and pot this up and keep moist not damp.
-The grafted rootstock will then callous together - the optimum temperature is 20c.
+Wax the end with beeswax (electric melting pots are ideal) so the scion doesn't dehydrate and pot this up and keep moist not damp.
+Make sure the grafted stock is labelled.
+The grafted rootstock will then callus together - the optimum temperature is 20c.
 Grafted material held below this temperature will bond OK it just takes longer.

 You are a hero in my eyes if you create new trees!